sclinede/blood_contracts-instrumentation/README.md

 ## Code of Conduct

-Everyone interacting in the BloodContracts::Monitoring project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sclinede/blood_contracts-monitoring/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the BloodContracts::Instrumentation project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sclinede/blood_contracts-instrumentation/blob/master/CODE_OF_CONDUCT.md).